MANILA, Philippines — The Philippines is a global hot spot for threatened, endemic species.

 Overall, we have made considerable progress toward our stated outcome and have completed all intended tasks within the originally planned Y2 time frame.
 Livelihood projects have been put up across eight different communities, such as native chicken farming, organic vegetable farming, poultry raising, rice retailing, and native products weaving.

-In addition, we have provided support by offering other options to communities who wished to diversify beyond one key project and requested further training and development.
+In addition, we have provided support by offering other options to communities that wished to diversify beyond one key project and requested further training and development.
 We also supported weavers and craft makers in upscaling their indigenous weaves and crafts.
 We facilitated and supported women groups from three communities to expand their basket-weaving business into new markets, improve product development, and work with other business partners and social entrepreneurs for dedicated spaces for display and marketing.

 Now we have established a monthly monitoring process in each community to ensure we are collecting data on income and expenditure.
 This will allow us to monitor progress toward sustainability and demonstrate whether the livelihood initiatives are generating profit for the participating households.